Search over 5 Border Terrier dogs across Australia

 Nature / Temperament

-They are even-tempered, intelligent and affectionate dogs.
+They are even-tempered, intelligent, and affectionate.

 Suitable Environment